-A: The video images might be noisy if the Internet Camera is used in a very low light environment.
+A1: The video images might be noisy if the DCS-3220 is used in a very low light environment.
 To solve this issue you need more lighting.

-Q: The images appear to be of poor quality, how can I improve the image quality?
+Q: The images are of poor quality, how can I improve the image quality?

-A1: Make sure that your computer's display properties are set above 256 colors.
+A1: Make sure that your computer's display properties are set to at least 15-bit color.
 Using 16 or 256 colors on your computer will produce dithering artifacts in the image, making the image appear to be of poor quality.

 A2: The configuration on the Internet Camera image display is incorrect.
-Through the Advanced>Image Setting section of the Web management you need to adjust the image related parameters-such as brightness, contrast, hue and power line frequency for fluorescent light.
-Please refer to the Advanced>Image Setting section on Page 50 and 51 for detailed information.
+Through the Advanced>Image Setting section of the Web management you need to adjust the image related parameters such as brightness, contrast, hue and power line frequency for fluorescent light.
+Please refer to the Advanced>Image Setting section on Page 47 for detailed information.